herrdiener/HunAlign/IntermediateReport.md

 HunAlign downgrades the thickness of its alignment matrix (i.e. the area of a theoretical square grid that it actually uses) and, below a certain thickness and with certain corpora, tries to write to nonexistent memory and crashes.
+At this point, the best way to make the algorithm usable for larger data sets is to allow automatically-created dictionaries to be built up through multiple alignment steps, and to fail gracefully whenever the thickness is overstepped.

 Findings
 ----------------------------